iamnoah/writeCapture/README.md

 * Scripts that assume that they are the last element in the document will probably not function properly.
 This is rare, but if a script is uncouth enough to use document.write, it's a possibility.

 # Version History #

+## 0.9.5 ##

+ * Big overhaul of the internal queuing system.
+It should be more robust and 100% deterministic from this point forward.
+Known to help with deeply nested cross domain scripts.

+ * Fixed issue where scripts that include newlines in their src attribute were being truncated.

+ * Added debugging support.
+See support/debug-support.js.

 ## 0.9.0 ##